Sprint Backlog Essentials: What You Need to Know

-One way of ensuring the Sprint Backlog’s scope is reasonable is by using agile metrics like Velocity, Cycle Time, or a Burndown chart to determine whether the amount of work your team have planned is realistic compared to your historical performance.
+You can ensure the backlog’s scope is reasonable by using agile metrics like Velocity, Cycle Time, or a Burndown chart to determine whether the amount of work your team have planned is realistic compared to your historical performance.

 📌 Note: Don’t forget to add outcomes from previous Sprint Retrospectives as work items to your next Sprint if necessary.
 This practice ensures you’re continuously improving your work processes.
 Parabol‘s free retrospective tool has Jira and GitHub integrations to make the process of exporting retro action items to your backlog simple!